Zeght/Morefun/README.md

  * Lines are ordered by distance from border with last line being the nearest one.
  * Example: "100.8: 110.3 110 90" will brighten line nearest to border and darken two next ones.
  * Optionally you can specify values for chroma in similar way after semicolon: "A:B1 B2;C:D1 D2"
  * You can also add d[number] after list of values to throw away data from [number] last lines instead of trying to fix them.
-Data will be copued from next line
+Data will be copied from next line
  * Stare intensely on frame borders with high luma/chroma values on flat area to get best values.
  * Sample usage: frame should be completely (235) white, but top line has luma value 180, second is 200 third is 240.
 Specify t="235: 240 200 180" to fix that or t="235: 240 200 180d1" if you think last line can't be fixed properly
- * block "A:B1 B2 B3 B4 B5 B6" may be omited, for instance ";100:50" will only process chroma, "d1;d1" will mirror last luma and last chroma line
+ * block "A:B1 B2 B3 B4 B5 B6" may be omitted, for instance ";100:50" will only process chroma, "d1;d1" will mirror last luma and last chroma line (same as FillMargins plugin)
 * int edge (8) - number of lines to crop and process
 * int zero (16) - luma value shift before/after multiplication, 16 is usually fine on tv-range stuff
 * float gauss_a1 (100) - strength of post-process blur, more means less blur, set to 100 or more to disable